 Short Romance Novels Sells – Very Well

-I write short romance "novellas."
+Until 2019, I specialized almost exclusively in writing short "novellas."
 They're in the 10,000- to 30,000-word range, with most being between 20,000 and 25,000 words.
 I like writing stories of this length because it means I can write more of them faster – leading to increased earnings.

 Benefits of Writing Romance